 Appendix 2 presents a particular case of S{nc} with loads delivered through perimeter connections.

-The nominal diaphragm shear strengths [resistances] per unit length, S{ni} , S{nc} , and S{ne} , are subsets of S{nf} , and the safety and resistance factors controlled by connections apply to each subset for the applicable connections.
-See Table B1.1 in Section B1.
+The nominal diaphragm shear strengths [resistances] per unit length, S{ni} , S{nc} , S{ne} , and S{np} , are subsets of S{nf} , and the safety and resistance factors controlled by connections apply to each subset for the applicable connections.
+See Table B1.1-1 in Section B1.

 Eqs.
-D1-1 or D1-2 can control nominal shear strength [resistance] per unit length at either an edge or interior panel.
+D1-1, D1-2, or D1-4a or D1-4b can control nominal shear strength [resistance] per unit length at either an edge or interior panel.
 Both panel locations must be investigated when the fastener pattern or panel width varies between the interior and edge panels.
 Eq.
 D1-3 only applies at locations of load transfer along lateral force-resisting system lines or along load delivery members (struts).